orbitalindex/awesome-space/README.md

 * [python-sgp4](https://github.com/brandon-rhodes/python-sgp4) - Python implementation of most recent version of the SGP4 satellite tracking algorithm
 * [satellite.js](https://github.com/shashwatak/satellite-js) - A library to make satellite propagation via TLEs possible on the web.
 Provides the functions necessary for SGP4/SDP4 calculations, as callable javascript.
 Also provides functions for coordinate transforms.
 * [Space-Track.org](https://www.space-track.org/documentation#api) - Programmatic access to Two-Line Elements, Orbital Mean-Elements, satellite catalog information, space debris, and more.
 * [Where the ISS at?](https://wheretheiss.at) - Real time tracking of the International Space Station, with email push notifications for upcoming passes and a REST API for integrations.
-Baesd on [Predict](https://github.com/shupp/Predict)
+Based on [Predict](https://github.com/shupp/Predict)

 ## Visualization